 1 The user must ensure a termination resistor is on the CAN bus.
 The cable must be at most 30 cm.
-If you require a longer cable, you must provide a setup that
+If you require a longer cable, you must provide a setup that ensures the integrity of the communication.

-2 The PWR_SHDN pin should be driven low when using the I/O connector.
+The PWR_SHDN pin should be driven low when using the I/O connector.
 To shut down the sensor, drive this pin high (~3V).
 The sensor will only restart when the pin is no longer high.
 This behavior applies to all sensors with version number 1B or later (Refer to the label on the sensor).
 For sensors with no version number or version number 1A, the pin must be high during operation (~3V) and low to shut down the sensor.